 Follow this guide and make the most of your trip even if you’re short on time.
 These are the top sights and things to do on your one day in Madrid.

 Very few museums in the world have such an extensive collection of world-class European art as the Museo Nacional del Prado.
 The main national art museum in all of Spain accepts nearly 3 million visitors each year, making it one of the most well-known and most-visited museums in the world.
 In Spain, only Reina Sofia, also in Madrid, sees more visitors.
 Featuring masterpieces by masters such as Goya, El Greco, and Velazquez, the museum opened its doors in November of 1819 for the first time, which means that it has operated continually for 200 years.

 The area surrounding the Prado Museum is a treasure trove of timeless attractions.
 When you leave the museum, don’t forget to check out San Jerónimo el Real, a magnificent traditional church and former monastery from the 1500s where the Spanish royals have been crowned for centuries.
-Outside the museum’s main entrance, you will encounter a statue of Goya, with a Velazquez statue on site as well.
+Outside the museum’s north entrance (facing the ticket queuing area), you will encounter a statue of Goya, with a Velazquez statue in front of the main entrance.

 The nearby Neptune Fountain is another recognizable landmark, as well as Museo Naval (detailing Spanish naval history), Museo Nacional de Artes Decorativas (museum of furniture and home decorations, the Lope de Vega Museum, and Museo Nacional Centro de Arte Reina Sofía, with works by 20th-century artists such as Picasso, Dali, Gris, Miro, and others.
 In case you prefer contemporary art, consider visiting Reina Sofía instead of the Prado Museum.